 I absolutely love simply valentine decorations!
 I recently shared this Valentine’s Day embroidery hoop wall art hangings at The Idea Room, and I wanted to share them here too . . . in enough time for you to prepare for the big day.

-These valentine decorations are perfect if you need some sizzlin’ home decor, and the kids can join in.
+These valentine decorations are perfect if you need some burnin’ love style home decor with hearts.
+Oh, and the kids can join in, because they’re very easy to make.
 Plus I know that many of you sew; these use scrap fabric.

 I’m typically a big Grinch-ola when it comes to the day of chalky heart candies and helium balloons, but my heart softened a bit as I was making these.
 I do believe in love!